flatironinstitute/CaImAn/docs/source/Installation.rst

 upgrade once you've already installed.

 If you do not already have conda installed, first install a 3.x version for your platform `here <https://docs.conda.io/en/latest/miniconda.html>`_.
-We recommend you familiarise yourself with Conda before going further.
+When installing, allow conda to modify your PATH variable.
 If you are using an M1-based Mac, please ignore the ARM builds of conda; install an x86 version instead (ignore any warnings you get while doing so; it will work fine).

+We recommend you familiarise yourself a **little** bit with Conda before going further, if you are not already (https://docs.conda.io/projects/conda/en/latest/user-guide/index.html).

 Section 1: Install Caiman
 -------------------------

-There are two main ways to install Caiman: you can use conda (package-based install), and a **development-mode** installation.
-The first will be appropriate for first-time users that want to get started quickly using Caiman to analyze data.
+There are two main ways to install Caiman: you can install using **conda** (package-based install), or you can install in **development-mode**.
+The first will be appropriate for almost all users -- those that want to get started quickly using Caiman to analyze data.
 The second, development-mode installation, is for those who want to install an editable version of Caiman in order to tweak to the code base, and make contributions to Caiman.

 Section 1A.
-Pre-built conda install
+Install with conda
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 These are basically the Quickstart instructions on the `main readme page <../../README.md>`_, so if you follow those, you
 should be good to go.